-2 MUH courses may not be taken to fulfill any General Education requirement.

-4 Woodwind option: Students with a major in flute, oboe, clarinet, bassoon, or saxophone may devote as many as 14 of the 32 hours required in the major instrument to the study of other woodwind instruments.
+- 2 MUH courses may not be taken to fulfill any General Education requirement. - 3 Senior recital for all performance degrees is a public recital. - 4 Woodwind option: Students with a major in flute, oboe, clarinet, bassoon, or saxophone may devote as many as 14 of the 32 hours required in the major instrument to the study of other woodwind instruments.
 After completing one semester of study in the major instrument with a grade of "A" or "B", the student may elect the above option with the approval of the woodwind faculty.
 Continued enrollment in the option will be dependent upon satisfactory progress in the major instrument studied.
 An outline of the applied music study must be approved by the teacher of the major instrument.
-Onehalf of the senior recital may consist of solo or ensemble performance of one or more secondary instruments.
+One-half of the senior recital may consist of solo or ensemble performance of one or more secondary instruments.

-5 For students with a piano background, four semesters of Secondary Piano (MUS 121-222) may be substituted.

-6 Students must pass the Piano Proficiency Examination before receiving credit for the 4th semester of the piano requirement.
-Students must be enrolled continuously in the class until their piano requirement has been completed.
+- 5 For students with a piano background, four semesters of Secondary Piano (MUS 121-222) may be substituted. - 6 Students must be enrolled continuously in the class until their piano requirement has been completed.
 Students who pass the Piano Proficiency Examination before the 4th semester of Piano Class are encouraged to continue keyboard study for a total of four semesters.